 No matter how I set my miter saw, the angles I cut do not work.
 Surely there must be an easy way to determine what the angle must be.
 How do you do install stair trim moldings?
 Brian K., Levittown, NY

 The sad fact is the answer to your dilemma was staring right at you the entire time.
 Your first piece of scrap trim molding, a pencil and 15 seconds of time would have produced an exact template of the angles that needed to be cut.

-Perhaps the most frustrating thing is the mental picture one often has of how the trim looks like in another person's house but not being able to determine just how those simple angles are created.
+Perhaps the most frustrating thing is the mental picture one often has of how the trim looks like in another person's house, but not being able to determine just how those simple angles are duplicated.

-If you go back to the stairs and look at the flat landing and the stair stringer along the wall you will note that the top edge of the sloping stair stringer and the horizontal floor meet at a point.
+If you go back to the stairs and look at the flat landing and the stair stringer along the wall, you'll note that the top edge of the sloping stair stringer and the horizontal floor meet at a point.